 Reporting Deputy: Sergeant Ryan Marcuse

-On January 1st, 2022, about 12:28 PM, personnel from the Palm Desert Sheriff’s Station were dispatched to a call of an unresponsive male adult in the 69000 block of State Hwy 111., city of Rancho Mirage.
-Upon deputies' arrival, it was determined a 22-year-old male was deceased.
-The case was immediately assumed by the Riverside County Sheriff’s Department Overdose Death Investigations and Narcotics Unit (ODIN) as it was determined the decedent, Travis O’Brien (22), was a victim of a Fentanyl Poisoning.
-The investigation continued and a suspect, Riley Hagar (25), from the city of Cathedral City, was identified as being the suspect responsible for selling the Fentanyl that killed O’Brien
+On May 6, 2021, about 5:10 PM, personnel from the Lake Elsinore Station assigned to the city of Wildomar were dispatched to a call of an unresponsive male adult in the 23000 block of Peggy Lane.
+Upon deputies' arrival, it was determined a 32-year-old male was not breathing and was transported to a local area hospital, where he was pronounced deceased.
+That deceased male was later identified as Shane Carlin, a resident of the city of Wildomar.
+The case was ultimately assumed by the Riverside County Sheriff’s Department Overdose Death Investigations and Narcotics Unit (ODIN), as it was determined Carlin was a victim of a Fentanyl poisoning.

 For media inquiries regarding this incident please contact the Media Information Bureau.

 If you are interested in a career with us, please apply at joinrsd.org or call 1-888-Join-RSD